czottmann/carlo.zottmann.org/2010-04-25-still-running-going-minimalist.md

 So last Thursday I treated myself to a new pair of [Vibram FiveFingers KSO][2].

+![Vibram FiveFingers KSO][3]

-![][3] VFF are basically what you would get if you dipped your feet into molten rubber, minus, you know, the excrutiating pain, blistering skin and earache caused by your own frantic screaming.
+VFF are basically what you would get if you dipped your feet into molten rubber, minus, you know, the excrutiating pain, blistering skin and earache caused by your own frantic screaming.
 They're a thin, highly elastic second skin for your feet, and not much else, really.
 Needless to say, I love